 I’m a writer.
 That’s what I do.
 It’s what I’ve always done.
 And I’ve been doing it for a living since I was 20 years old.
 That’s a long time ago.

-All that time, I’ve been writing for The Man, the boss, putting others’ words on paper or my words in others’ mouths and committing those to paper.
+All that time, I’ve been writing for The Man, the boss, putting others’ words on paper or my words in others’ mouths.
 For almost 30 years, I wrote the equivalent of grey government cheese for decent remuneration and zero benefit for my heart and soul.

-Ten years ago, my heart rebelled at this self-inflicted sentence and it tried to inform me that each day is a blessing not to be wasted because you may not get a tomorrow.
+Ten years ago, an out-of-the-blue heart condition tried to inform me that each day is a blessing not to be wasted because you may not get a tomorrow.
 Part of that waste was denying the Writer within me the room to breathe fresh air instead of the climate-controlled breeze wafting over my office cubicle.
 Near-death experiences can do that to you.

 I started to write for me.
 Mostly angry, sassy essays that I shared with friends around the USA.
 Then I knocked off a bit of memoir at my kitchen table one afternoon about the Christmases of my childhood.
 I submitted it to a publisher who was putting together a Christmas anthology and it was accepted for publication.
 Paid a couple of hundred bucks, too.